 1] Connection Issues & Default Device

 Connectivity is one of the most common reasons when the audio is missing.
-You may also need to check the audio output is to the device which you are using.
+You may also need to check the audio output of the device which you are using.
 Take a look at the steps below to troubleshoot.

-Check at the rear of your computer to see whether the speaker is properly attached and to the right port.
-Usually, they can be identified with the color.
+Check at the rear of your computer to see whether the speaker is attached correctly and to the correct port.
+Usually, they can be identified with color.

 If you are using a wired headphone, then make sure it is connected properly.
 Play an audio or video on the computer, and then disconnect it from the computer.
 If you hear sound from the computer speaker, then there is a problem with your headphone.